|Company name:||Oviva UK Limited|

 – Security: We keep your data secure and treat it in accordance with the law.

-We may transfer your personal information outside the EU and, if we do, you can expect a similar degree of protection in respect of your personal information.
+We transfer your personal information outside the EU to Switzerland for secure storage, where you can expect a similar degree of protection in respect of your personal information.

 1. WHAT IS THE PURPOSE OF THIS PRIVACY STATEMENT?